HaroldSP/webpack/README.md

 `npm install webpack webpack-cli --save-dev`

-`npm i` if you deleted nodemodules folder and packagelock
+`npm i` if you deleted nodemodules folder and packagelock and want them back

 After that, you can build a project: